 Seuss was a chain smoker and spent many years trying to quit.
 During those attempts, he would suck on an unlit corn cob pipe filled with either radish or strawberry seeds.
 He would water the seeds using an eyedropper when the urge to smoke overtook him.
 When a crop of radish greens or strawberry plants sprouted, he would return to cigarettes.

 He repeated this same cycle for years; however, he could never break the habit.
 Seuss developed oral cancer in 1983 and died from the disease in 1991.

 1He Cheated On His Wife While She Had Cancer

-Seuss’s wife Helen was the reason he became an artist.
-In university, she encouraged him not to settle for a safe career as a teacher and pushed him to chase his dreams as a cartoonist and writer.
+Seuss’s wife, Helen, was the reason he became an artist.
+At university, she encouraged him not to settle for a safe career as a teacher and pushed him to chase his dreams as a cartoonist and writer.